-In fact, some of the people I speak to most about being a freelance copywriter are other freelance copywriters.
+In fact, some of the people I speak to most about being a freelance copywriter are other Australian copywriters.
 We’re not at odds with each other.
 We’re not on the opposite sides of the trenches.
 We share a bond through knowing the agony and ecstasy of making a crust as a freelance writer.

 So when someone decides to re-write another copywriter’s website, you can bet we all hear about it.

 You don’t want the reputation as the copywriter copycat.
 The reason you don’t want that is:

 - Australian copywriters share work with each other- and no one is about to give work to someone who plagiarises your content marketing

 - We talk to other freelancers – I work regularly with the same people on AdWords, web development, design and other aspects.
 We can’t help up share the horror stories and the gossip when we catch up over a job

 - It immediately puts you in hostile territory- all creative types fear theft of their work.
 So thieves become the enemy pretty quickly.

 Clients also notice and don’t like it